mirkogarofalo/neistinn/README.md

 # <img align="right" src="neistinn.png">  Neistinn - Sentence building trainer for learners of Icelandic - A1-B1 level

 _Neistinn_ (in English ‘the spark’) trains learners of Icelandic to build simple sentences composed of subject, main verb and object.
-The app generates a sentence in English that has to be translated into Icelandic.
+The app generates a sentence where only the Icelandic lemmas are given.
+The user has to inflect each component of the sentence correctly.

 Features:
 - Five possible tenses for training (present, past, present progressive, past progressive, intentional future)